 Original source: Okaloosa County (Florida)

-Search the County Court Records for Thomas Papania
+Search the county court records for Thomas Papania

 Original source: Gwinnett Courts (Georgia)

-(I submitted an affidavit for this Case in late 2005.
-See the Documents section.)
+(I submitted an affidavit for this case in late 2005.
+See the documents section.)

 From Scarfone's legal filing to the court in February 2007...
 (Scarfone is the Defendant and Papania is the Plaintiff):

-"...And that Defendant have time to submit verified emails showing that Plaintiff threatened Defendant, and thereafter his house was broken into, his web-mobile set afire and produce 75 other emails that show that Plaintiff was in direct contact, harrassing witnesses that Defendant advised he would call in Defendant's answers to interrogatories throughout the past two years."
+"...And that Defendant have time to submit verified emails showing that Plaintiff threatened Defendant, and thereafter his house was broken into, his web-mobile set afire and produce 75 other emails that show that Plaintiff was in direct contact, harassing witnesses that Defendant advised he would call in Defendant's answers to interrogatories throughout the past two years."